pangloss/fermor/README.md

 there is no dependency between most of the functions in the library and the included graph.

-## Early pre-alpha software

-I am using this and tweaking it for my needs as I go.
-Don't expect *any* stability until I move it out of alpha.

-## The traversal library
+## Powerful, composable and expressive traversal library

 Like the Clojure core library, the functions in Fermor's traversal library are composable.